 Fix #7: Check For and Install Updates

 There could potentially be a software glitch or bug that is causing your audio to sound very low.
-If this is the case, it is likely that Apple will (or already has) released a fix to this issue.
-These fixes come in the form of MacOS updates.
+If this is the case, Apple will likely (or already has) release a fix to this issue.
+These fixes come in the form of macOS updates.

 Checking for updates is extremely simple.
 Just take the following steps.